apache/arrow/docs/source/developers/java/development.rst

 Code Style
 ==========

-Code style is enforced with Checkstyle.
+Java code style is enforced with Checkstyle.
 The configuration is located at `checkstyle`_.
 You can also just check the style without building the project.
 This checks the code style of all source code under the current directory or from within an individual module.